History of Colorado Rockies in Timeline

 In 2022, Jerry Schemmel returned to KOA, replacing Mike Rice, who reportedly refused the COVID-19 vaccine.

-2022: Black Sleeveless Uniform Retirement
+2022: Retirement of Black Sleeveless Uniform

 In 2022, the Colorado Rockies retired the black sleeveless uniform, replacing it with the "City Connect" uniform.

-2023: Only Denver Franchise Without Championship
+2023: Only Denver Team Without Championship

 2023: AT&T SportsNet Rocky Mountain Televising Games Ends

-April 10, 2024: FAA Investigation
+April 10, 2024: FAA Investigation into Coach's Flight Video

-2024: All-Time Record
+2024: All-time Record

-As of the end of 2024, the Colorado Rockies had an all-time record of 2,321–2,699, a .462 winning percentage, which is among the worst in MLB.
+As of the end of 2024, the Rockies had an all-time record of 2,321–2,699, resulting in one of the worst winning percentages among active MLB franchises.